rogonion/valkey-setup/README.md

 # valkey-setup

-A utility for creating a customized, rootless [PostgreSQL](https://www.valkeyql.org/) container image with the option of including extensions from custom compiled ones to [contrib](https://www.valkeyql.org/docs/current/contrib.html).
+A utility for creating a customized, rootless [Valkey](https://valkey.io/) container image with the option of including compiled modules (extensions) like JSON, Search, and Bloom filters.

 **Base Image:** [openSUSE Leap 16.0](https://registry.opensuse.org/cgi-bin/cooverview)
-**PostgreSQL Version:** 18.1 (Compiled from source)
+**Valkey Version:** 9.0.1 (Compiled from source)

 ## Pre-requisites